Enowon/LotL-Ransomware-Detection-RandomForest-LIME/README.md

 as baseline classifiers, and evaluated against a feature-based Sigma rule approximation.
-LIME (Local Interpretable Model-Agnostic Explanations) is applied to generate interpretable, feature-level explanations for individual model predictions — making the system practical and transparent for SOC analysts.
+LIME (Local Interpretable Model-Agnostic Explanations) is applied to generate interpretable, feature-level explanations for individual model predictions, making the system practical and transparent for SOC analysts.

 ---